A2osX/A2osX/_Docs/KERNEL.md

 + A = hFILE

 #MkNodA
-return a S.FILE for a given Socket
+return a hFile for a given Socket

 ##IN:
 + A=hSocket